-The plans within the System generally provide healthcare coverage to pre-Medicare eligible retirees and Medicare supplement coverage for members who are Medicare eligible.
+The plans within the System generally provide healthcare coverage to pre-Medicare eligible retirees and Health Reimbursement Account contributions or Medicare supplemental plan coverage for those members who are eligible for Medicare.
+The retirees' contribution to the cost of the various plans offered varies based on their years of service.